Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 "Nice to meet you, Silver."

-I tap my finger on the table before moving on.
+I tap my claw on the table before moving on.
 "Do you have stores?"

-Rath opens his mouth, but Emila lifts herself.
+Rath opens his mouth, but Emila slides around the table.
 "Yes, they’re just through Nettie’s chamber."
-She leads us to the chamber, taking a stone placard from Nettie's things and sliding over to a wolf statue.
+She leads us through, taking a stone placard from Nettie's things and sliding over to a wolf statue.

 Rath shuffles behind us, arms loose at his sides.
 Quiet.